gazebosim/gz-transport/README.md

 ```
 ign-transport
-├── conf        Configuration file for the integration with the `ign` CLI tool.
+├── conf        Configuration file for the integration with the `gz` CLI tool.
 ├── docker      Dockerfile with ign-transport installed and scripts to build and run the code.
 ├── example     Example programs that use most of the Gazebo Transport API.
 ├── include     Header files that get installed.